lalita1809/lalita_2025/navigation/about.md

 <span class="bike-emoji">🚴‍♂️</span> I really love to bike with my uncle and aunt on different trails, whenever they visit California or whenever I go to Colorado to see them.

-<spam class = "swimming"><span> I really love to go swimming espcially at the beach.